503A

 Each injectable IV product will have the osmolarity listed on the label located on the vial.

 Given the vastness and uniqueness of individualized compounded formulations, it is impossible to list every potential compound we offer.
-To inquire if we
+To inquire if we currently carry or can compound your prescription, please fill out the form located on our Contact page or call us at (806) 744-8477.

 We source all our medications and active pharmaceutical ingredients from FDA-registered suppliers and manufacturers.